MathCouple/betsson_group/README.md

 - **`main_adjusted_retail_analysis.py`**: It will make use of each separated modules to perform the analysis.
 Thinking on best practices and reusability.

 ### 3.2. infra
-- Models
+- models
   - Dimensional and fact models.
     - `dim.py` - all dimensional to our DW models.
     - `fact.py` - all fact to our DW models.
+- pipeline
+  - Dimensional and fact models.
+    - `pipeline_metadata.py` - References to metadata process.
+Like Mapping, etc.
+    - `pipeline_lineage.py` - It stores stages related to the pipeline.
+      - get_csv_df - Reads CSV files into pandas DataFrame format.
+      - PipelineTransformer - BR Contains every stage and their transformations, as well as a saving method.
+    - `pipeline_transformers.py` - Business rules (BR) and general transformations (GR) to be used on the pipeline.
+      - sanitize_column_data - BR related to fill null data and format types.
+      - sanitize_text - BR related to sanitize text data.
+It will remove special characters, and replace accented characters with their unaccented counterparts.

-- Handlers
+- handlers
   - General handlers for database related and data processing.
     - `db_migration_handler.py` - Alembic migration handler.
 It is supposed to run once, and it will create the database and tables.
 As well with the possible indexes, based on the warehouse models.
     - `msql_handler.py` - MSSQL connection handler.
 It will be used to return the connection engine to be orchestrated by sqlalchemy/alembic/direct-queries.
-    - `pipeline_metadata.py` - References to metadata process.
-Like Mapping, etc.
       - NORMATIZE_LOCATION_MAP - a dict containing the mapping of normalized location names.
-    - `pipeline_transformers.py` - Business rules (BR) and general transformations (GR) to be used on the pipeline.
-      - sanitize_column_data - BR related to fill null data and format types.
-      - sanitize_text - BR related to sanitize text data.
-It will remove special characters, and replace accented characters with their unaccented counterparts.

-### 3.3. _ingestion
+### 3.3. ingestion
 - Ingested data as 7z.
 - Extracted data as csv/xls.